NelsonBN/from-scratch-to-typescript/02-Tests/01-SetupTests/README.md

 }
 ```

-And now, we can run the command `npm test` to compile and run the tests.
+And now, we can run the command `npm test` to transpile and run the tests.

 ### Improve test running experience

-We can use the `ts-jest` tool to run the tests without the need to compile the code before.
+We can use the `ts-jest` tool to run the tests without the need to transpile the code before.
 To do that, we need to first configure jest using the command `npx ts-jest config:init`.
 This command will create a file named `jest.config.js` with the settings to run the tests using `ts-jest`.

 Now we can run the tests using the command `npx jest`.
 Note that we don´t need to pass the folder `./dist/tests` anymore.